Rapid Merger of Binary Primordial Black Holes: an Implication for GW150914: Summary and Discussions

+Let us mention the other astrophysical implications of our scenario.
+Fermi detected gamma-rays with luminosity $\sim10^{49}\,\rm{erg}\,\rm{s^{-1}}$, $0.4\,\rm{s}$ after the black hole coalescence \citep{conn16}.
+The probability of chance coincidence is $0.002$ or so. \citet{loeb16} suggested that this electromagnetic counterpart might be triggerd by the collapse of a single, rapidly rotating massive star surrounding the binary black hole.
+Alternatively it would suggest the existence of a circumbinary disk not decoupled from the binary intermediate-mass black holes (e.g., \cite{2013PhRvD..87d4051H}).
+If so, the short gamma-ray event is caused by the subsequent accretion of the circumbinary disk after the coalescence.

+GW150914 has finally $62^{+4}_{-4}M_\odot$ after the gravitational wave burst by the merger of two black holes with $36^{+5}_{-4}$ and $29^{+4}_{-4}$ solar masses \citep{2016PhRvL.116f1102A}.
+Such massive black holes are thought to be formed by the metal poor star.
+Successive mergers of PBHs discussed in this paper could also explain the existence of the binary black holes with such intermediate masses.
+Further studies of the formation channel of intermediate-mass black holes are desired \footnote{ \citet{sm16} have very recently suggested that the binary black holes having lead to GW150914 are a primordial origin by estimating the merger rate of a binary composing of two $30\,M_\odot$ PBHs.
+They have not, however, taken into account the interaction processes with surrounding dark matter and gasses which we proposed in this paper.
+We will come back to the issue of how the binary of $30M_\odot$ black holes could form after successive mergers of $\gtrsim1\,M_\odot$ PBHs within our scenario in a forthcoming paper.}.

-Finally let us mention another astrophysical implication of our scenario.
-If the spectrum of density perturbation is broad rather than monochromatic as assumed here, clusters of PBHs can be formed \cite{2006PhRvD..73h3504C}.
-If this is the case, PBH mergers may occur frequently in clusters to form much larger black holes than the original PBHs.
-This may help explain the presence of a supermassive black hole recently discovered at $z \sim 6$ \cite{Fan:2003wd,Willott:2003xf}, providing supermassive black holes directly by successive merger of PBHs or smaller "seed" black holes.
+If the spectrum of density perturbation is broad rather than monochromatic as assumed here, clusters of PBHs can be formed \citep{2006PhRvD..73h3504C}.
+If this is the case, PBH mergers may occur frequently in clusters to form much larger black holes than the original PBHs {\citep{CG2016,2016arXiv160300464B}}.
+This may help to explain the presence of a supermassive black hole recently discovered at $z \sim 6$ \citep{Fan:2003wd,Willott:2003xf}, providing supermassive black holes directly by successive merger of PBHs or smaller ``seed'' black holes {\citep{2012PhLB..711....1K}}.